 It’s not easy to get car insurance after a driving ban, but it is certainly possible.

 Have you been convicted of a motoring offence?
-Car insurance after a driving ban can be an ordeal to get and it can feel like you’re being punished twice.
+Car insurance after a driving ban can be an ordeal to find, and it might feel like you’re being punished twice.
 When the ban is up you’ll probably feel like you’ve paid your dues and be keen to get back on the road as soon as possible.

-But getting car insurance after a driving ban is not so straightforward: insurance companies see you as a high risk and are reluctant to take your custom or if they will, expect much higher premiums for the pleasure.
+But getting car insurance after a driving ban is not so straightforward: insurance companies see you as a high risk and are reluctant to take your custom.
+If they do, they’ll often expect much higher premiums for the pleasure.

-The good news is that it’s not easy but far from impossible.
+The good news is that although it’s not easy, it’s far from impossible.

 There are plenty of specialist insurers out there who will want your business, however serious the driving offence.

 Your previous insurer may be prepared to offer you an insurance renewal (probably at an increased premium) but this is more likely if the offence is at the less serious end of the spectrum.

 Conviction severity is certainly a factor – you are likely to find it easier to get insurance if you were banned for speeding than for drink driving.

 According to the Consumer Insurance (Representation and Disclosure) Act 2012, the onus is no longer on you to disclose all “material facts” about your conviction, as long as you take reasonable care not to misrepresent the situation.